On bounded ratios of minors of totally positive matrices: Abstract

 \section{Abstract}

-We provide several examples of bounded Laurent monomials of minors of a totally positive matrix, which can not be factored into a product of so called primitive ratios, thus showing that the conjecture about factorization of bounded ratios stated in \cite{fallat2003multiplicative} by Fallat, Gekhtman, and Johnson does not hold.
-However, all found examples satisfy subtraction-free conjecture stated also in \cite{fallat2003multiplicative}.
-In addition, we show that the set of all bounded ratios form a polyhedral cone of dimension $\binom{2n}{n}-2n$.
+We construct several examples of bounded Laurent monomials in minors of an $n\times n$ totally positive matrix, which can not be factored into a product of so called primitive bounded ratios thus disproving the conjecture about factorization of bounded ratios stated in \cite{fallat2003multiplicative} by Fallat, Gekhtman, and Johnson.
+However, all of the found examples still satisfy the subtraction-free property also conjectured in \cite{fallat2003multiplicative}.
+In addition, we show that the set of all of the bounded ratios forms a polyhedral cone of dimension $\binom{2n}{n}-2n$.